QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

 2. Automated Tests

-2.1  Automation of 1.1 (transaction texts), for all the transaction entries
+2.1  Automated Testing of 1.1 (transaction texts), for all the transaction entries

     File : TransactionTest.feature